 We’re glad you’re considering a position on a Montana farm or ranch!
 Farming and ranching are tough occupations, requiring long days of hard work.
 However, they also give you the chance to work outside with your hands in the dirt in a beautiful, rural location—all in the name of growing healthful food for your community.
 That’s pretty hard to beat!

 About the Work positions

 The Application Process

 - Review the listings on our map.
 Select “Host Farms” and use the filters to find the type of position that sounds most interesting to you.

 - Create a Farm Link Montana account and complete the worker application.
 Please complete the application as thoroughly and thoughtfully as you can.
 You will be able to save your work and finish it at a later time so feel free to take your time before submitting your application.

 - Select your top 8 choices and submit your application.
 We will briefly review your application to ensure you have answered all of the questions and then we will forward your application to the farms to which you have applied.

 - Let us know when you’ve found a position!
-Contact Dave at the Community Food & Agriculture Coalition (CFAC) to let us know so we can offer support during your season!
+Contact Mary at the Community Food & Agriculture Coalition (CFAC) to let us know so we can offer support during your season!

 In addition to your on-farm training, here are a few other local resources you should know about: